telmogoncalves/codinghub-tips/README.md

    title: "Title for your tip"
    language: "javascript"
    twitter: "<your twitter handle without the @>"
-   createdAt: "<ADD IF YOU WANT A "new" FLAG ON YOUR TIP>"
+   createdAt: "<ADD IF YOU WANT A "new" FLAG ON YOUR TIP> format: 2020-03-24"
    ---

    // Your tip code goes here